 Water-soluble, high-nitrogen lawn fertilizers are polluting Long Island’s water!

-That’s why legislators, business leaders and civic and environmental groups across Long Island are supporting legislation that limits the amount of nitrogen in lawn fertilizers sold and used here to no more than 12% nitrogen by weight, with at least 50% of that nitrogen being water insoluble.
-(Bills A4568 and S2130)
+That’s why legislators, business leaders and civic and environmental groups across Long Island are supporting legislation that limits the amount of nitrogen contained in lawn fertilizers to no more than 15% nitrogen by weight, with at least 50% of that nitrogen being water insoluble.
+(Bills A4568 and S2130).

 • Long Island is NY State’s unique marine environment, surrounded by water on all sides with a sole source of drinking water in underground aquifers.The protection of water is critical to the sustainability of Long Island.